blankfile99/cybersec_dio/files/README.md

-# 🧠 Cybersecurity Challenge - [Brute Force Attack with Kali Linux and Medusa and other tools]...
+# 🧠 Cybersecurity Challenge - [Implement a Simple Ransomware and a Simple Keylogger in Python]

-> Full documentation of steps, evidence and scripts used in this cybersecurity challenge.

----

 ## 📋 Table of Contents...
 - [🧩 Challenge Description](#-challenge-description)